NyneDZN/NeptuneOS/docs/installation.md

 ## 🚀 Deploying NeptuneOS

 <li>After Windows has finished installing and you are prompted to create a local account, go ahead and give it whatever name and password you want.</li>
 <li>Once you hit the desktop, go to your Ventoy USB drive, and go to the 'neptune' folder.
-Drag and drop 'neptune-installer.cmd' to your desktop and run it.
+Drag and drop 'neptune-installer.cmd' to your desktop and run it.</li>
-<li>Follow the prompts on screen, and wait for installation.
+<li>Follow the prompts on screen, and wait for installation.</li>
 </body>